AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 >If your FTP data is delivered to a third-party partner (for example, a consulting firm or analytics vendor), coordinate with them before following the steps in this article.

-### Step 1: Generate a public/private key pair and upload the public key to your existing FTP server
+### Step 1: Generate your organization's download key and add it to your FTP server

-This section describes how to generate a public/private key pair that is used by your organization to _download_ data from the FTP server.
+This section describes how to:

+* Generate your organization's **download key**.
+This is a public/private key pair that is used by your organization to _download_ data from the FTP server.

   >[!NOTE]
   >
->In a future section, you will generate a second public/private key pair that is used by Adobe to _upload_ data to the FTP server.
+  >In a future section, you will download Adobe's **upload key** (the public portion).
+This is a second public/private key pair that is used by Adobe to _upload_ data to the FTP server.

+* Add the public key to your existing FTP server.

-To set up secure transfer with your FTP server:
+To set up secure transfer for downloading data from your FTP server:

 1. Log in to the workstation where you download data from the FTP server.